Commemorative Coins by Ron Drzewucki – Modern Coin Wholesale …..

 Apparently, the original reverse was far more blatant.

 Sadly, the same distribution and marketing practices that had rubbed people the wrong way with the Booker T. commemorative set were used yet again.
 Collectors still had to buy the three-mint, three coin set to get their fix.

 (At least the mintage was produced from unsold and returned Booker T.’s that the Mint had melted down.)

-So once more, a commemorative coin failed to find its audience and made the whole idea of commemoratives look bad.
+So once more, a commemorative coins failed to find its audience and made the whole idea of commemorative coins look bad.
 It’s especially tragic since these two programs commemorated individuals of actual national import and, yes, were the first American coins to honor African-Americans.

 Speaking of which, I would be remiss without talking about the career of famed agricultural scientist George Washington Carver.
 Booker T. Washington invited Carver to run the Agricultural department of Tuskegee University in 1896, which he did until his death in 1943.
 I guarantee you probably know him as the inventor of peanut butter, but that was merely one of hundreds of products he developed from the peanut, and peanuts were merely one of dozens of agricultural products he found alternative uses for in an effort to help diversify the Southern economy and improve the lives of millions of impoverished Americans in the region.